 How do you make learning fun?
 Try board games, cosplay and comic books.
 That’s the philosophy of Pop Culture Classroom, the nonprofit organization behind Denver Comic Con.
 The group is hosting a series of after-school educational workshops for local kids on topics they already love.
-Each workshop and event during September will be FREE for attendees.
-Beginning in October workshops are priced at an affordable $10.
+Most workshops are priced at an affordable $10.

 Pop Culture Classroom was founded in 2010 and is a charitable organization that educates through alternative approaches to literacy, learning, and character development.